Cancer prevention: 7 tips to reduce your risk

 1. Don't use tobacco

-Avoiding tobacco — or deciding to stop using it — is an important part of cancer prevention.
-If you need help quitting tobacco, ask your doctor about stop-smoking products and other strategies for quitting.
+Staying away from tobacco — or deciding to stop using it — is an important way to help prevent cancer.
+For help quitting tobacco, ask a health care provider about stop-smoking products and other ways of quitting.

 2. Eat a healthy diet

-Although making healthy selections at the grocery store and at mealtime can't guarantee cancer prevention, it might reduce your risk.
-Consider these guidelines:
+Although eating healthy foods can't ensure cancer prevention, it might reduce the risk.
+Consider the following:

 - Limit processed meats.
-A report from the International Agency for Research on Cancer, the cancer agency of the World Health Organization, concluded that eating large amounts of processed meat can slightly increase the risk of certain types of cancer.
+Eating processed meat often can slightly increase the risk of certain types of cancer.
+This news comes from a report from the International Agency for Research on Cancer, the cancer agency of the World Health Organization.

-In addition, women who eat a Mediterranean diet supplemented with extra-virgin olive oil and mixed nuts might have a reduced risk of breast cancer.
-The Mediterranean diet focuses mostly on plant-based foods, such as fruits and vegetables, whole grains, legumes, and nuts.
-People who follow the Mediterranean diet choose healthy fats, such as olive oil, over butter and fish instead of red meat.
+People who eat a Mediterranean diet that includes extra-virgin olive oil and mixed nuts might have a reduced risk of breast cancer.
+The Mediterranean diet focuses mostly on plant-based foods, such as fruits and vegetables, whole grains, legumes and nuts.
+People who follow the Mediterranean diet choose healthy fats, such as olive oil, over butter.
+They eat fish instead of red meat.

 3. Maintain a healthy weight and be physically active

-Maintaining a healthy weight might lower the risk of various types of cancer, including cancer of the breast, prostate, lung, colon and kidney.
+Being at a healthy weight might lower the risk of some types of cancer.
+These include cancer of the breast, prostate, lung, colon and kidney.

-Physical activity counts, too.
-In addition to helping you control your weight, physical activity on its own might lower the risk of breast cancer and colon cancer.
+Physical activity counts too.
+Besides helping control weight, physical activity on its own might lower the risk of breast cancer and colon cancer.

 4. Protect yourself from the sun

 - Stay in the shade.
-When you're outdoors, stay in the shade as much as possible.
-Sunglasses and a broad-brimmed hat help, too.
+When outdoors, stay in the shade as much as possible.
+Sunglasses and a broad-brimmed hat help too.

-- Cover exposed areas.
-Wear tightly woven, loose fitting clothing that covers as much of your skin as possible.
-Opt for bright or dark colors, which reflect more ultraviolet radiation than do pastels or bleached cotton.
+- Cover your skin.
+Wear clothing that covers as much skin as possible.
+Wear a head cover and sunglasses.
+Wear bright or dark colors.
+They reflect more of the sun's harmful rays than do pastels or bleached cotton.

 - Don't skimp on sunscreen.
 Use a broad-spectrum sunscreen with an SPF of at least 30, even on cloudy days.
-Apply sunscreen generously, and reapply every two hours — or more often if you're swimming or perspiring.
+Apply a lot of sunscreen.
+Apply again every two hours, or more often after swimming or sweating.

-- Avoid tanning beds and sunlamps.
-These are just as damaging as natural sunlight.
+- Don't use tanning beds or sunlamps.
+These can do as much harm as sunlight.

 5. Get vaccinated

-- Hepatitis B. Hepatitis B can increase the risk of developing liver cancer.
-The hepatitis B vaccine is recommended for certain adults at high risk — such as adults who are sexually active but not in a mutually monogamous relationship, people with sexually transmitted infections, people who use intravenous drugs, men who have sex with men, and health care or public safety workers who might be exposed to infected blood or body fluids.
+Others at high risk are people who inject illegal drugs, men who have sex with men, and health care or public safety workers who might have contact with infected blood or body fluids.